10 useful diamond painting tips

 LINE UP THE DIAMONDS CORRECTLY WITH A RULER

-Make sure you find a flat, even surface before you start working.
-The flat surface on which your canvas rests can be a cutting board or a craft table.
-Don't hesitate to take a ruler with you to line up the pieces of resin to be laid.
-The ruler allows you to move forward with care and precision in your project.
+Make sure you find a flat, even surface like a cutting board or a craft table before you start working.
+Using a ruler when lining up the beads will help you to move forward with care and precision in your project.
 On your canvas, the ruler should be placed gently along the lines of the canvas.
 Once the ruler is secure on the surface, you can safely place your diamond painting beads.

 Depending on the design you want to create on your canvas, you can also use a diamond painting ruler specially designed for this activity.